amiravni/UDACITY_DRL_P2/Readme.md

 * The actor learning rate starts from 5e-4 and drops to 10% of its value every 75 episodes
 * The critic learning rate starts from 5e-3 and drops to 10% of its value every 75 episodes

-Eventually the dynamic and constant learning rate gave similar results.
+Eventually the dynamic and constant learning rate gave similar results which become worth when continued training.
+The results in the next section are of the constant learning rate but the final results for dynamic learning rate can be found on its folder.
 Perhaps more tuning is needed.

 ### Netowrk:
 The network final architecture was as described in the definitions.
-At the begining the network did not converge since the final values of the actor network were not activated with any activation function so the values could vary from -N to N were N is any number.
+At the begining the network did not converge since the final values of the actor network were not activated with any activation function so the values could be any number.
 After adding tanh() to the final layer, the values were -1 to 1 and the score started to rise nicely.

 ### Agent:
 DDPG was implemented as described.
 Different parameters were tested with almost the same results or lower, such as: